AshRK1997/Simple-Hotel-Chatbot/README.md

 We will also recommend that you go through episodes 1, 2, 3, 5, 6 of the [Rasa Masterclass](https://www.youtube.com/watch?v=rlAQWbhwqLA&list=PL75e0qA87dlHQny7z43NduZHPo6qd-cRc) to familiarize yourself with how to use the different aspects of Rasa.

+Once you have an understanding of the framework you can start designing your chatbot!
+In this repo we have added some Rasa boilerplate files.
+You can add your designed stories and intents and commit them in this repo.

+You can use the rasa framework to train a chatbot on your stories and use their interactive tool to chat with your chatbot.
+This is highlighted in the Masterclass videos.

+Once you are finished you can let us know and we will test how well your chatbot is able to respond to the flows given below.
+You will be graded based on the number of correctly handled conversations.

 # Flows